Nellie Dean

 Ellen (Nelly) Dean is the main narrator of Emily Brontë's novel Wuthering Heights, but its plot bears no apparent relation to the lyrics of this song.

 Early recordings

 Early recordings of the song omit the second verse, which would have made the duration of the song too long for early sound recording media.

 The song was recorded by vocal duo Byron G. Harlan (tenor) and Frank C. Stanley (baritone) with orchestral accompaniment in 1905 on Edison Gold Moulded phonograph cylinder.

-Gertie Gitana recorded the song in 1911 on the Jumbo label and again in 1931 for EB Radio.
+Gertie Gitana recorded the song in 1911 on the Jumbo label and again in 1931 for Edison Bell Radio.

 The Columbia Quartet made a recording in January 1913 on Columbia Records.

 The song was also recorded by the Columbia Stellar Quartette in December 1919 and released by the Columbia Graphophone Company as a 10-inch 78 rpm gramophone record in 1920.